 Configuring GitHub Actions for E2E testing with Release

-To integrate Release with GitHub Actions and run end-to-end tests, you can structure your GitHub Action main.yml
+To integrate Release with GitHub Actions and run end-to-end tests, you can structure your GitHub Action main.yml file into four jobs:

 Build and upload the image.